 International Organization & United Nations Studies

 The United Nations and other international organizations play critical roles in every global policy field.
 The International Organization and UN Studies Specialization allows students to focus on how the policy field of their SIPA Concentration is affected by crucial international entities, including the United Nations, Bretton Woods institutions, and international nongovernmental organizations.
-The specialization is composed of two tracks: one that focuses broadly on international organizations, and another that focuses specifically on the United Nations.
-Students in both tracks will be required to complete a core course in international organizations, and two additional three-credit courses.
+The specialization is composed of two focus areas: one that focuses broadly on international organizations, and another that focuses specifically on the United Nations.
+Students in both focus areas will be required to complete a core course in international organizations, and two additional three-credit courses.
 The content of this core course focuses particularly on the mandate of these organizations, their history, their governance structure, their funding sources and mechanisms, their key achievements and most serious challenges, and above all, their impact on the world around them.
 None of this is static – mandates change or atrophy, power shifts, funding fluctuates, influence waxes and wanes.

 Background and purpose